hborla/swift-evolution/proposals/NNNN-parameter-packs.md

 However, how to impose restrictions on same-shape and same-type requirements is an open question.
 One possibility is to disallow these requirements entirely, but doing so would likely be too limiting.
 Another possibility is to formalize the concept of the structure or “shape” of a pack, where a shape is one of:

-* A single element, such as a non-pack type parameter or concrete type
+* A single scalar type element; all scalar types have a singleton ``scalar shape''
 * An abstract shape that is specific to a pack parameter
-* A concrete shape that is composed of single elements and abstract shapes
+* A concrete shape that is composed of the scalar shape and abstract shapes

 For example, the pack `{Int, T..., U}` has a concrete shape that consists of two single elements and one abstract shape.
 We could impose restrictions where packs that are unified together must have the same shape, which may reduce the problem to “shape equivalence classes” rather than an arbitrary system of linear equations.
 Giving packs a statically known structure may also be useful for destructuring packs in generic contexts, which is a possible future direction.

 This aspect of the language can evolve in a forward-compatible manner.
 To begin with, we can start with the simplest form of same-shape requirements, where each type parameter pack has an abstract shape, and same-shape requirements merge equivalence classes of abstract shapes.
 Any attempt to define a same-shape requirement involving a concrete type can be diagnosed as a *conflict*, much like we reject conflicting requirements such as `where T == Int, T == String` today.
 Over time, some restrictions can be lifted, while others remain, as different use-cases for type parameter packs are revealed.

-### Value pack parameters
+### Value parameter packs

-A _value pack parameter_ represents zero or more function arguments, and it is declared with a function parameter that has a pack expansion type.
-In the following declaration, the function parameter `values` is a value pack parameter that receives a _value pack_ consisting of zero or more argument values from the call site:
+A _value parameter pack_ represents zero or more function arguments, and it is declared with a function parameter that has a pack expansion type.
+In the following declaration, the function parameter `values` is a value parameter pack that receives a _value pack_ consisting of zero or more argument values from the call site:

 ```swift
 func tuplify<T...>(_ values: T...) -> (T...)